Presenting a simple story with style, adventure, and heart.

 Eschewing expectations the 2018 Western dramedy ‘The Sisters Brothers‘ becomes more than the sum of its parts.
 Despite an overdependence on genre tropes, especially early on, the poignant characters, perfectionistic period design, exquisite cinematography, and a lasting, impactful finish makes this one of the most surprising films of the year.

 When you think of Western comedy, one either goes towards off-the-rails like ‘Blazing Saddles’ or to more subtle fare like ‘Silverado’.
-However, by building an entire film around two mismatched brothers and their quirky, left turn adventures offers an oddly compelling and profoundly touching character drama punctuated by moments of absurdity and violence.
+However, building an entire film around two mismatched brothers and their quirky, left turn adventures offers an oddly compelling and profoundly touching character drama punctuated by moments of absurdity and violence.
 Something akin to more thoughtful Westerns, a la ‘Open Range’.

 Eli Sisters (John C. Reilly, superb) is the wiser, more restrained brother who acts the protector for the quick to violence, buried in drink Charlie (Joaquin Phoenix).
 Yet, after one screw-up too many, Charlie is promoted to gang-leader before their elusive boss, “The Commodore” (Rutger Hauer, in cameo) sends them through Oregon on an important job in the year 1851.